Speaking Schools’ COVID-19 Action Plan

 At the time of writing, we know the following:

-Whilst children appear to not be at a particularly high risk, SSA places their safety (and the safety of our coaches) as our highest priority.
+Whilst children appear to not be at high risk from COVID-19, and the vaccination program means the risks involved with COVID-19 have been steadily decreasing, SSA places their safety (and the safety of our coaches) as our highest priority.
 This is the first tier of our teaching philosophy.

-SSA has made the determination that, taking into account the range of safeguards outlined below, it is now safe to resume physical classes on a limited basis.
+SSA has made the determination that, taking into account the range of safeguards outlined below, it is now safe to run in-person classes in Sydney.

 It will be regularly revised and updated to ensure that SSA continues to be at the forefront of best practice program delivery.